pajsimbulan/SlugFit/README.md

   Your browser does not support the video tag.
 </video>

-### if video doesn't work, try this link https://youtu.be/2OFljDC_c74
+### if video doesn't load or work, try this link https://youtu.be/2OFljDC_c74

 # Contributing